 The 90 day enforcement plan guides supervisors in selecting areas and times for conducting enforcement.
 In addition to the regular 90 day enforcement plan, the Commercial Vehicle Enforcement Administration under the THP will facilitate the STAND overtime project.
 This project is for speeding trucks and negligent drivers.
 It emphasizes enforcement of hazardous moving violations committed by drivers of commercial motor vehicles and passenger vehicles creating hazardous conditions around commercial motor vehicles.
 At a minimum, troopers will also conduct a level three inspection at each commercial vehicle contact.
-It is estimated that at least 4,500 contacts and 2,000 inspections will be completed during the Speeding Trucks and Negligent Drivers (STAND) campaign.
-This campaign is one of the several overtime activities used by THP to reduce CMV related crashes.
-Tennessee plans to dedicate approximately 3,000 overtime hours to this project in FY 2019 and FY 2020.
-As of the end of June 2019, 2,190 STAND hours were worked.
+Update for FY 2021: It is estimated that at least 4,500 contacts and 2,000 inspections will be completed during the Speeding Trucks and Negligent Drivers (STAND) campaign.
+This campaign is one of the several MCSAP funded overtime activities used by THP to reduce CMV related crashes.
+Tennessee plans to dedicate approximately 2,650 overtime hours to this project in FY 2021.
+The chart below shows the activity for this campaign.